mantidproject/documents/Project-Management/ILL/WorkspaceAlgorithmRunner.md

 ## Planned use of `WorkflowAlgorithmRunner`

 In conjunction with a well designed workflow algorithm, `WorkflowAlgorithmRunner` could make a powerful tool for data reduction, even for large datasets with complex dependencies.
 As `WorkflowAlgorithmRunner` takes care of dependency resolution and overall data flow management, the workflow algorithms can be kept relatively simple and understandable, and thus accessible for modification and extension.
 Usually, we expect `WorkflowAlgorithmRunner` to be used through some graphical user interface.
-However, wrapper algorithms specific for each workflow algorithm are planned to supply the `InputOutputMap`s which should ease the usage of `WorkflowAlgorithmRunner` if a user wants to calls it manually.
+However, wrapper algorithms specific for each workflow algorithm are planned to supply the `InputOutputMap`s which should ease the usage of `WorkflowAlgorithmRunner` if a user wants to call it manually.
 For simple reductions, a user can call the workflow algorithms directly, as well.